-Maritime lawsuits should be handled by an experienced attorney who has extensive knowledge of these cases and access to the resources needed to successfully handle a client’s claim.
-At Morgan & Morgan, our boating accident attorneys are well-informed in maritime laws and have established themselves as accomplished negotiators.
+Maritime lawsuits should be handled by an experienced lawyer who has extensive knowledge of these cases and access to the resources needed to successfully handle a client’s claim.
+At Morgan & Morgan, our boating accident attorneys are well informed in maritime laws and have established themselves as accomplished negotiators.

 Our Bowling Green office has successfully handled these types of cases and recovered considerable awards on behalf of clients who were injured in boating and offshore accidents.
 If you or a loved one has been injured in a boating or maritime accident, you may be entitled to compensation.

 To learn about your available legal options, please complete our free case evaluation form today.

 Bowling Green Boating Accidents

 Boating accidents can result from the negligent operation or maintenance of a vessel.
 Our Bowling Green attorneys handle boating cases stemming from another’s negligence in:

 - Failing to pay attention to surrounding watercraft and individuals

 - Causing collisions with other boats or fixed objects